 Ownership Natural resources (including oil and natural gas) are state property under the Natural Resources Law.
 Under the Law, Qatar Petroleum has exclusive rights to explore, develop and produce oil and gas in Qatar, with authority to grant rights to third parties to carry out petroleum operations.

-In general, different authorisations are not issued for different stages of development.
-The PSAs and DFAs typically embody the principal authorisations necessary for the exploration, development and production of hydrocarbons.
+In general, different authorizations are not issued for different stages of development.
+The PSAs and DFAs typically embody the principal authorizations necessary for the exploration, development and production of hydrocarbons.
 The terms of the PSAs and DFAs are not generally in the public domain.